brookssime/VoogaSalad-CS308/DESIGN.md

 [IMAGES HERE]

-When the Game Engine finishes load the selected game, Game Player will display the following screen to let player start game by choosing “new game” or “load local saves”.
+When the Game Engine finishes loading the selected game, Game Player will display the following screen to let player start game by choosing “new game” or “load local saves”.
 “Back” button is for user to go back game chooser to load new games.
 There is also a button “Preference” to set up current game preference.